jonastro/chatbox/README.md

 \[S_{n+1} = \frac{n(n+1)}{2} + \frac{2(n+1)}{2}\]  # Display math
 The equation $E = mc^2$ is famous.                    # Inline math
 ```

+### Model Selection

+Dynamic model switching with **Ollama integration**:

+- **Auto-Discovery**: Automatically detects all available Ollama models
+- **Live Switching**: Change models without restarting the application
+- **Model Refresh**: Update model list with new installations
+- **Smart Defaults**: Automatically selects best available model
+- **Model Display**: Friendly formatting of model names in the UI

+**Usage**:
+1. Install models via Ollama: `ollama pull llama3.2`
+2. Refresh models in the UI using the 🔄 button
+3. Select any model from the dropdown
+4. Start chatting with the new model immediately

 ## Architecture